Researchers, including Rahul Singh (left), in the Daniell lab’s greenhouse where the production of clinical grade transgenic lettuce occurs.

 “It’s also a time for students to build out projects started during the academic year, with our high school students learning across an array of different subject areas, including environmental science, public health, [and] antiviolence,” adds del Rio.

-One program, Educational Pipeline, which also spans the academic year, is a partnership between the Netter Center and the Perelman School of Medicine, the School of Veterinary Medicine, and the Life Sciences Management Program, encouraging high school students to explore careers in health care.
+One program, Educational Pipeline, which also spans the academic year, is a partnership between the Netter Center and the Perelman School of Medicine, the School of Veterinary Medicine, the Thermal Architecture Lab at the Weitzman School of Design, and the Life Sciences Management Program, encouraging high school students to explore careers in health care.
 That program’s summer edition, facilitated with the Center for Public Health, engaged graduate and undergraduate students at Penn, collaborating with high school students to identify health issues in their community, ranging from heat islands to student mental health.
 High school students then work with Penn students to develop solutions grounded in public health approaches.

 Another program, in partnership with Philadelphia-based nonprofit Musicopia, works with approximately 50 students at West Philadelphia High School to explore in-depth expectations for joining a college marching band.
 They learn music, look at the history of HBCU marching bands, and prepare to apply for academic scholarships and music programs at local universities and HBCUs.